 - If you do not have a high school diploma or GED certificate, you are not eligible for federal, state, and institutional aid.
 Once you complete your high school diploma or GED you can apply for aid.

-- Also, you may be required to provide federal tax transcripts and other documentation to complete your file.
-If additional documentation is required, you will be notified when you receive your electronic Student Aid Report (SAR) and/or we will send a status email to you regarding outstanding documents.
-Your financial aid file will not be considered for any aid programs until all documentation is received and you have pre-registered for the term aid is being requested.
+- You may be required to provide federal tax transcripts and other documentation to complete your file.
+If additional documentation is required, you will be sent a status email regarding outstanding documents. .
+You will also need to keep updated on your financial aid file in Self-Service through your MyCampus portal.
+Your financial aid file will not be considered for any aid programs until all documentation is received.

 Conditions of Awards